raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Message Handling

-The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).

-As described above in {{header}}, whether an outgoing DSO message with QR=0 is a DSO request or DSO unidirectional message is determined by the specification for the Primary TLV, which in turn determines whether the MESSAGE ID field in that outgoing message will be zero or nonzero.
+As described above in {{header}}, whether an outgoing DSO message with the QR bit in the DNS header set to zero is a DSO request or DSO unidirectional message is determined by the specification for the Primary TLV, which in turn determines whether the MESSAGE ID field in that outgoing message will be zero or nonzero.

-A DSO unidirectional message has both the QR bit and the MESSAGE ID field set to zero, and MUST NOT elicit a response.

-Every DSO request message (QR=0) with a nonzero MESSAGE ID field is a DSO request message, and MUST elicit a corresponding response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding DSO request message.
+Every DSO message with the QR bit in the DNS header set to zero and a nonzero MESSAGE ID field is a DSO request message, and MUST elicit a corresponding response, with the QR bit in the DNS header set to one and the MESSAGE ID field set to the value given in the corresponding DSO request message.

 Valid DSO request messages sent by the client with a nonzero MESSAGE ID field elicit a response from the server, and valid DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.

+Every DSO message with both the QR bit in the DNS header and the MESSAGE ID field set to zero is a DSO unidirectional message, and MUST NOT elicit a response.

+### Delayed Acknowledgement Management

+Generally, most good TCP implementations employ a delayed acknowledgement timer to provide more efficient use of the network and better performance.

+With a DSO request message, the TCP implementation waits for the application-layer client software to generate the corresponding DSO response message, which enables the TCP implementation to send a single combined IP packet containing the TCP acknowledgement, the TCP window update, and the application-generated DSO response message.
+This is more efficient than sending three separate IP packets.

+With a DSO unidirectional message or DSO response message, there is no corresponding application-generated DSO response message, and consequently, no hint to the transport protocol about when it should send its acknowledgement and window update.
+Some networking APIs provide a mechanism that allows the application-layer client software to signal to the transport protocol that no response will be forthcoming (in effect it can be thought of as a zero-length "empty" write).
+Where available in the networking API being used, the recipient of a DSO unidirectional message or DSO response message, having parsed and interpreted the message,
+SHOULD then use this mechanism provided by the networking API to signal that no response for this message will be forthcoming, so that the TCP implementation can go ahead and send its acknowledgement and window update without further delay.
+See {{delack}} for further discussion of why this is important.

+### MESSAGE ID Namespaces

 The namespaces of 16-bit MESSAGE IDs are independent in each direction.
 This means it is **not** an error for both client and server to send DSO request